Postdoctoral Researcher, Pluvinage Lab

 About the position

-We are seeking a Postdoc to join the Pluvinage Lab at the Arc Institute.
-Our goal is to improve the lives of patients with neurological diseases.
-We do this by exploring undiagnosed autoimmunity in rare mystery cases and common neurodegenerative conditions alike.
+We are seeking a Postdoctoral Fellow with expertise in human immunology, neurobiology, or neuroimmunology to join the Pluvinage Lab at the Arc Institute.
+Our goal is to improve the lives of patients with neurological diseases by exploring undiagnosed autoimmunity in rare mystery cases and common neurodegenerative conditions alike.

 The questions we ask: